Lollapalooza Chile: 2012

-When the lineup was first revealed it was very poorly received by many festival fans, there were only a few big-name artists such as Björk, MGMT, Joan Jett and Foo Fighters, but by the time the festival finally started many popular artists such as Arctic Monkeys Calvin Harris, Skrillex, Tinie Tempah and Foster the People, among others were in the lineup.
+The lineup was very poorly received by many festival fans when it was first released, as there were only a few big-name artists such as Björk, MGMT, Joan Jett and Foo Fighters, but by the time the festival finally started many popular artists such as Arctic Monkeys Calvin Harris, Skrillex, Tinie Tempah and Foster the People, among others joined the lineup.
 This new version of the Festival showed various improvements, such as security, a wider selection of food posts, better information regarding the festival itself and a better atmosphere.

 2013

-The lineup was very well received by the people as it brought many quality, big-name artists such as Pearl Jam, Keane, Franz Ferdinand, Queens of the Stone Age, The Black Keys, The Hives, Kaiser Chiefs, deadmau5, Passion Pit, Two Door Cinema Club, Of Monsters and Men, A Perfect Circle, Hot Chip and Foals, and many others.
+The lineup for the festival was very well received by the people as it brought many quality, big-name artists such as Pearl Jam, Keane, Franz Ferdinand, Queens of the Stone Age, The Black Keys, The Hives, Kaiser Chiefs, deadmau5, Passion Pit, Two Door Cinema Club, Of Monsters and Men, A Perfect Circle, Hot Chip and Foals, and many others.

 On January 28, 2013, Lotus released the schedules of each artist on Facebook, with the participation of fans through "likes", which served to open the "curtain" with the schedules of each stage on their website.

 2014

-Lollapalooza Chile 2014 was the fourth version of this popular festival in the country.
+Lollapalooza Chile 2014 was the fourth edition of the popular festival in the country.
 It was held in the O'Higgins Park in Santiago on 29th and 30 March of that year.
 The final attending number of spectators estimated by Lotus Productions was around 160,000 people, about 80,000 in total.

 "In pursuit of the ultimate band of Kidzapalooza", sponsored by Lotus Productions and Coca-Cola Chile, the competition was intended to encourage the participation of young people across Chile between the ages of 14 and 18 years old encouraging them to participate with their own band for the grand prize to appear in the official scenario of Kidzapalooza during the 2014 Lollapalooza Chile Festival.
 To participate, each band had to send a home video (uncut) of 90 seconds, where all members appeared playing and/or singing.
 This video had to be sent, together with information of the band, between October 24 and December 22, 2013.
 The winning band was Mangoré.